"Someday We'll Be Together"

 Stacy sniffled.
 "I find that hard to believe," she replied morosely, unable to hide the accompanying tremor in her voice.

 The hand at her shoulder drifted into her hair, his fingers combing through her honey-colored locks.
 "It's not the end of the world," he said softly.

 "It only feels like it," she sighed, shifting slightly and curling into the warm caress.
 "Two months of being grounded, I could deal with – but I won't give you up.
 I can't."

 He pressed another warm, soft kiss to her brow.
 "And you won't have to," he assured her, "not completely."

 Stacy felt her heart skip a beat at his words; she didn't entirely trust that she's heard him correctly.
-"What?" she whispered, pulling away just enough so that she could look into his eyes.
+"What?" she whispered, pulling away from him just enough so that she could look into his eyes.
 "But – how…?"

 Ryan's smile was as soft as his tone.
 "Let's just say I had a little luck negotiating with your parents."

 Stacy did her level best to quell the hope that flared in her chest at that.
 "What did you say to them?"